MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     ![A screenshot of a cell phone Description automatically generated](media/575bde0d83376ccf27fee01112f9e355.jpg)

 1. Mark Calendar or, if the calendar year coincides with your fiscal year, mark All.
-If they don’t coincide, close the fiscal year separately.
+If they don't coincide, close the fiscal year separately.
 See *Closing a fiscal year* for more information about closing a fiscal year.

 2. Mark Print Report to print the Year-End Closing Report when the closing process is complete.
 This report lists the records that have been closed.
-    The Year-End Closing Report is part of the audit trail and should be saved with your company’s permanent records.
+    The Year-End Closing Report is part of the audit trail and should be saved with your company's permanent records.

 3. Choose Process to begin the closing process.